Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Magnificence salon proprietor

-She says: “I get alongside rather well with guys, I’ve plenty of man mates however plenty of guys are mates with me for one motive.
-I’d charge myself an 8/9 out of 10.
+She says: “I get alongside rather well with guys, I’ve plenty of man buddies however plenty of guys are buddies with me for one cause.
+I’d fee myself an 8/9 out of 10.
 I’m looking for a man who places me on a pedestal and thinks that I’m primary.
-I’m fairly straightforward on the eye as you may see, I’ve had my boobs executed.
-I feel I’ve bought an amazing character.”
+I’m fairly simple on the eye as you may see, I’ve had my boobs accomplished.
+I believe I’ve received an awesome persona.”

-And one other factor: Natasha isn’t looking for a fling, she needs actual love.
-She’s looking for a person with huge muscular tissues and a ship.
+And one other factor: Natasha isn’t looking for a fling, she desires actual love.
+She’s looking for a person with large muscle tissues and a ship.

 Tayla